TOPPS BASEBALL CARDS 2000

 Rookies receiving their first Topps cards in 2000 included Bobby Crosby, Rocco Baldelli, and Ron Belliard.
 But it was Josh Beckett who had one of the most noteworthy rookie cards after winning the NL Rookie of the Year award and helping the Marlins win the World Series that season.
 Numbered around #1 in the set, Beckett’s star was just beginning to rise in what became a outstanding career.

-Read also: BASEBALL CARDS BOX PRICES
+Read also: OPERATION DESERT SHIELD BASEBALL CARDS

 In addition to the base cards, Topps’ 2000 release also included several popularinsert sets that have become highly sought after by collectors in the decades since.
 The ‘Topps Finest Refractors’ parallel included multi-colored refractors of the biggest stars of that season.
 Highlighting historic achievements, the ‘Topps All-Time Fan Favorites’ insert paid tribute to legends like Babe Ruth, Hank Aaron, and Willie Mays.